peteroupc/peteroupc.github.io/randmisc.md

 The following algorithms are included here because they require applying an arbitrary function (such as _f_(_&lambda;_)) to a potentially irrational number.

-**Algorithm 3.** Suppose the oracle produces random variates with a known or unknown expected value ("long-run average" or mean).
+**Algorithm 3.** Suppose the oracle produces random variates with a known or unknown expected value (“long-run average” or mean).
 The goal is now to produce nonnegative random variates whose expected value is the mean of _f_(_X_), where _X_ is a number produced by the oracle.
 This is possible whenever&mdash;

 - _f_ has a finite lower bound and a finite upper bound on its domain, and
 - the mean of _f_(_X_) is not less than _&delta;_, where _&delta;_ is a known rational number greater than 0.